soniahorchidan/crayfish23/README.md

-# Crayfish: Benchmarking Model Serving in Data Streaming
+# Crayfish: Navigating the Labyrinth of Machine Learning Inference in Stream Processing Systems

 ## Project Structure